Los Angeles Dodgers superstar Mookie Betts and Carlos Correa have plenty to talk about. (Photo by F. Carter Smith)

 George Springer's swing is hurting right now.
 But he's still fighting.
 (Photo by F. Carter Smith)

 Cristian Javier gives the Astros another potential impact arm.
 (Photo by F. Carter Smith)

 Alex Bregman's mental game is strong too.
 (Photo by F. Carter Smith)

-Houston Astros manager Dusty Baker has a stacked lineup and a major challenge.
+Houston Astros manager Dusty Baker has kept the franchise's winning ways going.
 (Photo by F. Carter Smith)